What Is a Stop Market Order?

 Disclaimer: In compliance with MiCA requirements, unauthorized stablecoins are subject to certain restrictions for EEA users.
 For more information, please click here.

-*Due to extreme market movements, the executed price of the market order may be lower or higher than the last traded price that the user may have seen.
-Please take into account market depth and price fluctuations.
+*Due to extreme market movements, slippage may occur and the executed price of market order may be lower/higher than the last traded price that the user may have seen.
+It’s important to consider market depth and price fluctuations before placing your order.

-The Stop Loss Market or Take Profit Market order details can be found in the [Orders] tab of the Trading page.
+The Stop Loss Market or Take Profit Market order details can be found in the [Orders] tab on the Trading page.

-How can I see the stop market order(s) placed on the Kline chart?
+2. How can I see the Stop Market order(s) placed on the Kline chart?

-To display the stop market order(s) placed on the Kline chart, please go to [Trade] - [Spot] and press the Kline chart icon.
+To display the Stop Market Order(s) placed on the Kline chart, please go to [Trade] - [Spot], and tap the [Kline Chart] icon.

-Then press the [Chart Settings] icon and you will be able to select the [Stop Market] orders under the [Order Display] section.
+Next, tap the [Chart Settings] icon, and you will be able to select the [Stop Market] orders under the [Order Display] section.

-Stop market orders are also available via the API.
-Once the Spot market supports the STOP market order, the “orderType” field of exchangeInfo endpoint would show "STOP_LOSS" and "TAKE_PROFIT".
-Please refer to the Spot API docs for more details.
+Stop Market orders are also available via the API.
+Once the Spot market supports the Stop Market order, the “orderType” field of exchangeInfo endpoint would show “STOP_LOSS” and “TAKE_PROFIT”.
+Please refer to the Public WebSocket API for Binance for more details.

-Note: When you place a Stop-Loss market order or a Take-Profit market order, the calculation is based solely on the last price of the trading pair.
+When you place a Stop Loss market order or a Take Profit market order, the calculation is based solely on the last price of the trading pair.
 However, during execution, the order fulfillment will depend on the quantities and specific prices available in the order book.
 Consequently, if the order utilizes the entire available balance in the account, it may be canceled if the required balance for execution exceeds the initially calculated balance.

 To learn more about Binance spot trading, visit the Spot Trading FAQs page.